 With a brand new blog it’s important to build up a body of work fast so your blog looks established and there’s plenty of content to keep readers engaged.

-So to begin, with I worked hard until I’d built up a good body of work and could reduce my time investment.
+So to begin, with I worked hard until I’d built up a good body of work and could cut my time investment.
 Then I told my blog readers I’d be updating my blog twice a week on Tuesdays and Fridays and that’s what I did for the rest of the year.

 Choose a Realistic Blog Posting Schedule